fnsvalue-git/Web-BSASampleAppForChallenge/docs/web/guardianJS/more.md

 sidebar_label: Learn more
 sidebar_position: 6
 ---
-# Learn more about Guardian-JS
+# Learn more about BSA-JS

 ## Demo page

 Some functions are available to experience in the [Demo page link](https://developers.fnsvalue.co.kr/guardian-js/demo/)

-The demo page uses the latest version of Guardian-JS
+The demo page uses the latest version of BSA-JS

 - Asset URL
 ```